LukeWait/custom-shell/README.md

 ## Development
 Work in progress.
 Things to do:
 ### setup.sh
-- Add worthwhile packages
-- Add nerd font dl/install (firacode for default)

 ### .bashrc
-- Review aliases and adjust
-- Remove all existence of vim from this world
-- Ensure added packages are loaded as necessary
 - Include .zshrc file based on .bashrc

 ### starship.toml